auth0/docs/articles/extensions/visual-studio-team-services-deploy.md

 # Visual Studio Team Services Deployments

-The **Visual Studio Team Services Deployments** extension allows you to deploy [rules](/rules), rules configs, connections, database connection scripts, clients, client grants, resource servers, hosted pages and email templates from Visual Studio Team Services to Auth0.
+The **Visual Studio Team Services Deployments** extension allows you to deploy [rules](/rules), rules configs, connections, database connection scripts, clients, client grants, resource servers, Universal Login pages and email templates from Visual Studio Team Services to Auth0.
 You can configure a Visual Studio Team Services project, keep all of your scripts there, and have them automatically deployed to Auth0 whenever you push changes to your project.

 ## Configure the Auth0 Extension